hbctraining/DGE_workshop/lessons/03_DEG_deseq2.md

 	res_tableOE <- results(dds, contrast=contrast_oe)

-This will build a results table based on a Wald test of the two groups we specified.
+This will build a results table containing Wald test statistics for the comparison we are interested in.
 Let's take a look at what information is stored in the results:

 	head(res_tableOE)